Training Policies And Procedures

 Responsibilities of Supervisors

 It is the responsibility of supervisors to meet with their supervisee for the appropriate and contracted amount of supervision time each week (10% of total SPE for the week) and be available at all times for consultation as needed (see CA Board of Psychology Supervision Agreement for additional qualifications and responsibilities).
 Supervisors need to ensure that their supervisee is providing competent care to all clients and following the established ethical guidelines of the profession.
-It is the responsibility of supervisors to inform the CAPS supervisory staff during weekly licensed staff meetings about any pertinent supervisory issues including areas of concern and successes.
+It is the responsibility of supervisors to consult with the CAPS supervisory staff during bi-weekly supervisor meetings about any pertinent supervisory issues including areas of concern and successes.
+Supervisors will adhere to guidelines outlined on the CAPS Telesupervision contract and the Reciprocal Supervision Agreement and Goals document signed by both supervisor and supervisee.

 Responsibilities of Supervisees

 There are additional CA Board of Psychology requirements for supervisees, including providing a copy of the document Therapy Never Includes Sexual Behavior to clients who have disclosed having past or current sexual relations with their mental health providers.
-This document will be provided in hard copy to interns at the start of the internship and is also accessible in the Jade server.
+This document will be provided in hard copy to interns at the start of the internship and is also accessible in the Shared Drive.

 Recording of Sessions